-Note: This page is for minor league catcher Peter O'Brien; for other with similar names, click here.
+Note: This page is for outfielder Peter O'Brien, who made his major league debut in 2015; for others with similar names, click here.

 Peter Robert O'Brien

 - Bats Right, Throws Right

 - Height 6' 4", Weight 235 lb.

 - High School G. Holmes Braddock High School

 - Debut September 11, 2015